RussiaOfficial Name: Russian Federation

 154 Komsomolskaya Street

 Russia is a vast and diverse nation that continues to evolve politically, economically, and socially.
-Most U.S. citizens find their stay in Russia both exciting and rewarding, but travel and living conditions in Russia contrast sharply with those in the United States.
+Most U.S. citizens find their stay in Russia both exciting and rewarding, but travel and living conditions in Russia sometimes contrast sharply with those in the United States.
 Major urban centers show tremendous differences in economic development compared to rural areas.
-While good tourist facilities exist in Moscow, St. Petersburg, and some other large cities, they are not developed in most of Russia, and some of the goods and services taken for granted in other countries are not yet available.
-Russian visa requirements are complex, and U.S. citizens must take care they do not unintentionally violate entry and exit regulations.
-Travel to the North Caucasus region of Russia is dangerous; the Department of State recommends that U.S. citizens do not travel to Chechnya and the rest of the North Caucasus region, including Mt.
+While good tourist facilities exist in Moscow, St. Petersburg, and some other large cities, tourist facilities are not as developed in other parts of Russia, and some of the goods and services available other countries are not yet available in Russia.
+Russian visa requirements are complex, and U.S. citizens must take care not to violate entry and exit regulations.
+Travel to the North Caucasus region of Russia is dangerous; the Department of State recommends U.S. citizens do not travel to Chechnya and the rest of the North Caucasus region, including Mt.
 Elbrus.
 When traveling in Russia, U.S. citizens are subject to Russian law, and may not enjoy the same legal protections they have in the United States.
 Read the Department of State's Fact Sheet on Russia for additional information.

 Entry, Exit & Visa Requirements